Disturbed YouTube for Kids: Characterizing and Detecting Inappropriate Videos Targeting Young Children: Methodology

 \subsection{Manual Annotation Process}

-To get labeled data, we manually review a 5K videos subset of the collected dataset by inspecting their video content, title, thumbnail, and tags (defined by the uploader of the video).
+To get labeled data, we manually review a 5K videos subset of the collected dataset by inspecting their video content, title, thumbnail, and tags.
 Each video is presented to three annotators that inspect its content and metadata to assign one of the following labels:

 \textbf{Suitable:} A video is {\em suitable} when its content is appropriate for toddlers (aged 1-5 years) and it is relevant to their typical interests.
-Some examples include normal cartoon videos, children's songs, children that are playing, and educational videos (e.g., learning colors).
+Some examples include normal cartoon videos, children's songs, and educational videos (e.g., learning colors).
 In other words, any video that can be classified as G by the MPAA and its target audience is toddlers.

 \textbf{Disturbing:} A video is {\em disturbing} when it targets toddlers but it contains sexual hints, sexually explicit or abusive/inappropriate language, graphic nudity, child abuse (e.g., children hitting each other), scream and horror sound effects, scary scenes or characters (e.g., injections, attacks by insects, etc.).
 In general, any video targeted at toddlers that should be classified as PG, PG-13, NC-17, or R by MPAA is considered disturbing.